‘My ambition was to put the industrial scene on the map’ — A guide to L.S. Lowry

 The rather dark mood of these pictures, it has been said, was influenced by the death of Lowry’s father in 1932, and the long-term illness of his bedridden mother, with whom Lowry still lived.

-5. He served as a ‘firewatcher’ in Manchester during World War II
+5. He served as a ‘firewatcher’ in Manchester during the Second World War

 During the Blitz, Lowry volunteered two or three nights a week as a firewatcher on the roof of Manchester department stores such as Debenhams and Lewis’s.
 The destruction wreaked by the Luftwaffe transformed the cityscape, and this was duly reflected in Lowry’s paintings.